Nugzar, Duke of Aragvi

-Nugzar Aragvis Eristavi (ნუგზარ არაგვის ერისთავი) was a Georgian duke (eristavi) of the Duchy of Aragvi from 1600 to 1611.
+Nugzar (ნუგზარ არაგვის ერისთავი; died c.
+1618) was a Georgian duke (eristavi) of the Duchy of Aragvi from 1600 to 1618.

 Biography

 He was the nephew of the previous duke, Avtandil I. Nugzar was a boy when his uncle died, and he was still young as well when he got control over the duchy from his "illegitimate cousins".
 In his early years as duke, Nugzar managed to force Mtiuleti into submission.
-In 1578, Simon I of Kartli (Shahnavaz Khan) was released from captivity by his Safavid overlords in order to fight the Ottomans during the Ottoman–Safavid War of 1578–1590.
-Some months after however, he took revenge on allies of Nugzar – the eristavi of Ksani as well as the Amilakhori family, in retaliation for their behavior during Simon I's first tenure as ruler of Kartli.
+In 1578, Simon I of Kartli was released from captivity by his Safavid overlords in order to fight the Ottomans during the Ottoman–Safavid War of 1578–1590.
+Some months after however, he took revenge on allies of Nugzar – the eristavi of Ksani as well as the Amilakhvari family, in retaliation for their behavior during Simon I's first tenure as ruler of Kartli.
 In 1580, Simon I defeated Alexander II of Kakheti, whom Nugzar was dependent on, but Nugzar himself apparently managed to evade Simon I's wrath.

-During David I's brief usurpation of the Kakhetian kingdom (1601-1602), Nugzar was defeated by David.
+During David I's brief usurpation of the Kakhetian kingdom (1601–1602), Nugzar was defeated by David.
 Soon after however, Nugzar switched his allegiance to George X of Kartli.
-The latter had promised Nugzar a daughter in marriage to his eldest son, Baadur (Bahadur).
-During the Ottoman–Safavid War of 1603–1618, Safavid king Abbas I (r.
+The latter had promised Nugzar a daughter in marriage to his eldest son, Baadur.
+During the Ottoman–Safavid War of 1603–1612, Safavid Shah Abbas I (r.
 1588-1629) summoned George X and Nugzar, but he later sent them both back to Kartli in order to bolster their defences.
-In 1610, when Nugzar received his son-in-law Giorgi Saakadze (Mūrāv-Beg), he was reportedly the master of all lands situated between the three Aragvi streams.
+In 1610, when Nugzar received his son-in-law Giorgi Saakadze, he was reportedly the master of all lands situated between the three Aragvi streams.
 His last appearance in the records is in 1611.
 Nugzar I had two sons; Baadur and Zurab (Sohrab).
-Baadur succeeded Nugzar as eristavi of the duchy, who in turn was succeeded by Zurab (1619–1629).
+Baadur succeeded Nugzar as eristavi of the duchy, who in turn was succeeded by Zurab.

+Family

+Nugzar was first married to a certain Dedisimedi and secondly to Mariam, daughter of Oman Cholokashvili and sister of Nikoloz Cholokashvili.
+His children were: